Tourism Facts

 When talking about tourism, there are a lot of numbers and statistics that get thrown around, but they’re not always referring to the same things.
 There are a couple of definitions that are important to keep in mind:

-Who are Tourists?
+Who Are Tourists?

 Tourists are people who stay overnight (or longer) in a place that is “outside their usual environment”— a technical way of saying that they’re away from home.
 This includes people travelling for business, leisure, or other personal reasons.[1]

-Who are Same-Day Visitors?
+Who Are Same-Day Visitors?

 Tourism includes both international people coming to Canada [2]